khulnasoft-lab/design.khulnasoft.com/contents/get-started/uik-components.md

 - For true/false values, the positive is always first.
 For example, "Is selected: true, false".
 - For size or weight, list least to greatest.
 For example, "Size: default, sm, md, lg" or "Weight: light, regular, bold".
 - Only use a property when an attribute should be explicitly configurable.

-<note>When a component variant is the default, it should be the first (top, left) in the set so that it's the option that gets inserted from the library by default too.
-The order in the properties panel, however, should still follow the order below.</note>

 <todo issue="https://gitlab.com/gitlab-org/gitlab-services/design.gitlab.com/-/issues/1040">Define what 'default' means for components</todo>